 - The examination consists of a one hour exam with 40 multiple choice questions.

-- It will be a 'closed book' examination i.e. no notes or books will be allowed into the examination room.
+- It will be a 'closed book' examination i.e. no notes or books will be allowed.

 - Duration of 60 minutes (or 75 minutes for candidates taking examinations that are not in their native language)